QData/GaKCo-SVM/README.md

 ### Running GaKCo with the RUN.sh script
 You can run GaKCo using the `RUN.sh` script:
 ```
-    $ bash RUN.sh <trainingFile> <testingFile> <dictionaryFile>
+    $ bash RUN.sh <trainingFile.fasta> <testingFile.fasta> <dictionaryFile.txt>
 ```
-Where the training and testing files are FASTA files.
 Example:
 ```
     $ bash RUN.sh data/1.1.test.fasta data/1.1.train.fasta data/protein.dictionary.txt
 ```
-Alternatively, you can simply use:
+Alternatively, you can simply use the following to call the RUN.sh script with default hard-coded values:
 ```
     $ bash RUN.sh
 ```
-This option uses default hard-coded file names.
-You can change these default values by opening RUN.sh and changing the file names (located on lines 8, 9, 10).
+You can change the default values by opening RUN.sh and changing the file names (located on lines 8, 9, 10).
 You can change the default parameter values by modifying lines 32-35.

 #### Results
 Results (including the computed `kernel.txt` file are placed in your `GaKCo-SVM/results` directory.